-Equity index contract volume increased due to higher overall volatility in 2022 when compared with 2021.
-Volatility within the equity indexes increased as a result of higher than expected inflation levels as well as the Federal Reserve's actions to increase the Federal Funds rate and quantitative tightening in 2022.
-We believe these factors led to the overall increases in equity contract volumes.
+Equity index contract volume decreased due to lower overall volatility in 2023 when compared with 2022.
+Equity index volatility was high in 2022 as a result higher than expected inflation, as well as rising tensions and geopolitical uncertainty with Russia and Ukraine.
+We believe these factors led to lower overall equity contract volume in 2023 when compared with 2022.